 Retrospective Studies

-Argüelles-Arias et al (2024)2 conducted a retrospective multicenter, observational study evaluating the efficacy and safety of STELARA IV maintenance treatment in patients with IBD who had a partial or complete loss of response to SC dosing over 52 weeks.
+Argüelles-Arias et al (2025)2 conducted an observational, retrospective study evaluating the effectiveness and safety of STELARA IV maintenance therapy in patients with inflammatory bowel disease (IBD) who had a partial response or complete loss of response to STELARA subcutaneous (SC) maintenance therapy.

-- The primary endpoint was clinical remission at weeks 12 and 52, defined by either a Harvey-Bradshaw Index (HBI) of ≤4 for CD or a partial Mayo score (pMS) of ≤2 for UC.
+- The primary endpoint was clinical remission at weeks 12 and 52, (partial Mayo score [pMS] ≤2).

-- After a median duration of 25 months on SC maintenance treatment, patients were switched to STELARA IV dosing.
+- After a median duration of 25 months on SC maintenance treatment, patients were switched to STELARA IV maintenance treatment.

-- At the end of follow-up, 96.6% of patients continued IV maintenance treatment.
+- At the end of follow-up, 96.6% of patients maintained IV maintenance treatment.

 - No adverse events (AEs) were reported during the study.